-Volunteers will be based in the Life department's shared work area: a light, accessible (step-free via a lift), quietish space, upstairs in the Museum.
-Louis will induct volunteers, and will be on hand to answer questions and review progress.
+Volunteers will be based in the Life department work area: a light, accessible (stepfree via a lift), quietish space, upstairs in the Museum.
+Rob will induct volunteers, and will be on hand to answer questions and review progress.

-We would ideally like volunteers to come in for a weekly(ish) half-day shift, e.g. 10 am - 1 pm / 1.30 - 4.30 pm on Thursdays starting in January 2025.
-There is no specific finish date, although the project may take a few months, during which Louis will regularly check in with volunteers about their progress and satisfaction.
-Longer sessions, which would include a lunch break, can also be considered.
+We would ideally like volunteers to come in for a weekly(ish) half-day shift, e.g. 10 am - 1 pm / 1 pm - 3.30 pm, on Wednesdays or Thursdays.
+There is no specific finish date, although the project may take a few months, and Rob will regularly check in with volunteers about their progress and satisfaction.